Moravian Graduate and CIU 20

 HR in Public Schools Specialization

-Moravian Graduate and Colonial Intermediate Unit 20 are partnering to offer a brand new Human Resources in Public Schools specialization.
+Moravian University and Colonial Intermediate Unit 20 have partnered to offer a Human Resources in Public Schools specialization.
 Take advantage of this partnership by applying today!

 The HR in Public Schools specialization is the first program of its kind in the Lehigh Valley.
 This fully online program is designed for the working teacher or administrator, with eight-week courses, evening classes, and synchronous and asynchronous components.
 Students will gain the industry knowledge necessary for growth and success as an HR professional in a K–12 setting.